blablabla

 7-day free trial / $9.99-29.99/mo (Web only)

 Offbook leans into AI hard.
 20+ voices, voice cloning, and a "Genie" assistant that analyzes your script for character relationships, objectives, and emotional arcs.
-They offer a 50% student discount with a .edu email.
-Their website says the app is used by actors from Juilliard, Yale, and RADA.
+If you want AI script analysis next to your rehearsal, this is where you get it, and there's a 50% student discount with a .edu email.

 A note on Scriptation

 Scriptation shows up in a lot of "best apps for actors" lists, and it deserves a mention even though it's not a rehearsal app in the same way.
-It's a script annotation tool -- the best one, probably.
-Emmy Award-winning.
-Endorsed by Kathy Bates, Sophia Bush, and Ella Purnell.
-Its killer feature is transferring your annotations automatically when you get revised pages.
+It's a script annotation tool, an Emmy-winning one, and its killer feature is transferring your annotations automatically when you get revised pages.

-Scriptation does have a "Read Aloud" feature that voices character lines, and a self-tape teleprompter mode.
+Scriptation does have a "Read Aloud" feature that voices character lines, and a selftape teleprompter mode.
 But it's built for script management, not interactive rehearsal.
 No speech detection, no waiting for the actor.
 If you need both annotation and rehearsal, you'll want Scriptation plus one of the apps above.
-It's $59.99/year.
+It's $59.99/year for its half.

 So which one